JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `addSkill`

-Adds a new skill to the global or local skills tree, under skill `_parentSkillId`
+Adds a new skill to the global or local skills tree, under skill `_parentSkillId` Only the Meta Colony is allowed to add a global skill, called via `IColony.addGlobalSkill` Any colony is allowed to add a local skill and which is associated with a new domain via `IColony.addDomain`

 **Parameters**